Advance Auto Parts (AAP)

 Number of Stores

-Advance Auto Parts listed 4,285 locations in the latest quarter and has generally closed its stores over the last two years, averaging 3.4% annual declines.
+Advance Auto Parts operated 4,297 locations in the latest quarter.
+Over the last two years, the company has generally closed its stores, averaging 5.1% annual declines.

 When a retailer shutters stores, it usually means that brick-and-mortar demand is less than supply, and it is responding by closing underperforming locations to improve profitability.